What is it?

 How can we help?

 All treatments for plantar warts are to encourage your bodies defenses to find the virus and eliminate it.
 This can be done in many ways and could require a number of visits to increase the chances of getting the wart to disappear.
-These treatments may include freezing, acid treatments or dry-needling (under local anesthetic).
-A combination of treatments may be used and although often successful, sometimes it does not work.
-It is usually possible to make the area more comfortable and acceptable.
+These treatments may include liquid nitrogen, 60 % salicylic acid treatments or dry-needling (under local anesthetic).
+A combination of treatments may be used.

 Our Podiatrist will discuss the problems that the wart is causing you and then you will both agree to the best course of action to take.
 Also see our podiatry page.